tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 lang: en
 author: jordantuwiner
 permalink: "/kb/how-to-buy-bitcoin/"
-seotitle: "How to Buy Bitcoin Made Simple: A Step-by-Step Guide"
+seotitle: "How to Buy Bitcoin: A Step-by-Step Guide"
 title: "How to Buy Bitcoin"
 desc: This step-by-step guide teaches you how to buy bitcoin.
 Learn how to find the right Bitcoin exchange and get your first bitcoins today.
 faq: howtobuybitcoin